jkeohan/jsd920_class_repo/projects/sayhi/readme.md

 ```javascript
 Object {type: "FeatureCollection", features: Array[176]}
 ```
-however when I attempted to filter for regional data .filter created only a new array of each region but not as an object defined above.
+however when I attempted to filter for regional data .filter() method created only a new array of each region but not as an object defined above.
 This required that I extend the regionalFeatures function to build a new obj with those properties
 ```javascript
      function regionFeatures(json){
         var obj = {type: "FeatureCollection",features:[]}